oracle/odpi/doc/src/functions/dpiObject.rst

           - The native type of the data that is to be retrieved.
 It should be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.
-        * - ``nativeTypeNum``
-          - IN
-          - The native type of the data that is to be retrieved.
-It should be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.
         * - ``value``
           - IN/OUT
           - A pointer to a :ref:`dpiData<dpiData>` structure which will